HumanAssisted/JACS/README.md

 # JACS - JSON Ai Communication Standard

-JACS is both a JSON Schema and Reference implementation used by HAI.AI to allow more secure communications between hetrogeneous AI agents and UIs.
+JACS is both a JSON Schema and Reference implementation of [OSAP](https://github.com/HumanAssistedIntelligence/OSAP) used by HAI.AI to allow more secure communications between hetrogeneous AI agents and UIs.

 Features include